Yadin Kaufmann

-In 2011, Israeli financial magazine, The Marker, named Kaufmann to its list of the 100 most influential people in the Israeli economy.

 In 2017, Foreign Policy magazine named Kaufmann one of its “Global Thinkers”, a list of "the world's pre-eminent thought leaders and public intellectuals."

 Since January 2019, Kaufmann has served as a member of the Board of Directors of the Anti-Defamation League.

-Venture capital career
+Venture capital

-Venture Capital in Israel
+Israel

 In 1987, Kaufmann joined Athena Venture Partners, Israel's first venture capital fund.

 In 1990, Kaufmann co-founded Veritas Venture Partners, an early-stage investor in Israeli technology-based companies.

 Athena and Veritas led seed-stage (and subsequent) financing rounds in Israeli companies including Mercury Interactive Corp.
 (Nasdaq: MERQ, later acquired by HP); Electronics for Imaging (Nasdaq: EFII), Gilat Satellite Networks (Nasdaq: GILT), Class Data Systems (acquired by Cisco), M-Systems (Nasdaq: MSYS, later acquired by SanDisk), ESC Medical Systems (Nasdaq: ESCMF, later acquired by Lumenis), and others.

-Venture Capital in the Palestinian Territories
+Palestinian territories

 In 2008, Kaufmann partnered with Palestinian tech entrepreneur Saed Nashef to build the first-ever venture capital fund to target Palestinian tech startups.
 They raised a $30 million fund from investors including the Soros Economic Development Fund, AOL founder Steve Case's Case Foundation, former eBay President Jeff Skoll's Skoll Foundation, Google Foundation, Cisco and the European Investment Bank and launched it as "Sadara Ventures" in 2011.

 Sadara Ventures made Palestine's first-ever VC investment in Yamsafer, an online accommodation booking platform, in 2012, and went on to invest in five more startups in the Palestinian Territories.

 US President Barack Obama referred to Kaufmann and Nashef's partnership in his March 2013 speech in Jerusalem.

-Kaufmann initiated an effort to provide financing from the US Government for Palestinian economic development, with a focus on Israeli-Palestinian cooperation; this helped lead to the Nita M. Lowey Middle East Partnership for Peace Act (MEPPA).
-In December 2020, the US Congress allocated $250M of funding over 5 years for MEPPA, which supports economic partnerships and people-to-people exchanges between Israelis and Palestinians.
-This was included in the Congressional spending bill, which President Trump signed into law.
-The MEPPA legislation establishes the Joint Investment for Peace Initiative, which is to provide funding for projects that contribute to the Palestinian private sector economy in the West Bank and Gaza, particularly small- and medium-sized enterprises owned by Palestinians.
-The program prioritizes projects that increase economic cooperation between Israelis and Palestinians.
-This investment program is based in part on a plan Kaufmann proposed in an article in Foreign Affairs in Summer 2017, and Kaufmann worked with several Congresspeople during drafting of the legislation.